garbados/couchdb/share/doc/src/json-structure.rst

 Python over a year to get it sorted with their fancy build systems that automatically run on a number of different architectures).

-Hopefully we've shown that CouchDB is not doing anything "funky" by changing input.
+Hopefully we've shown that Cloudant is not doing anything "funky" by changing input.
 Its behaving the same as any other common JSON library does, its just not pretty printing its output.